 Turnover rate is by far one of the best indicators of your company’s long-term success.
 It provides a comprehensive assessment of your company culture, recruiting efforts and employer brand.
 Tracking this metric is vital to getting ahead of major business setbacks.

-In this article, we’ll explain what employee turnover represents, how to calculate your turnover rate and how to interpret the results.
+As a business leader, it’s important to take some time to understand what employee turnover represents, how to calculate your turnover rate and how to interpret the results.

 What Is Turnover Rate?

-Turnover rate is defined as the percentage of employees who left a company over a certain period of time.
+Turnover rate is defined as the percentage of employees who have left a company over a certain period of time.
 It’s often described in relation to employee retention rate, which measures the number of employees retained from the beginning of a set period until the end.

 What is turnover rate?